Make It Yourself: Rose-scented DIY Bath Bombs

-You love everything about bath bombs - the remarkable fizz, the colours, the post-soak-silkiness of your skin - but you don't like paying a fortune for them?
-Good news: natural bath bombs are one of the best bath and beauty products to make at home because (the way we're gonna do it, anyway) they're easy, relatively inexpensive, and make a unique, giftable bath product just about everyone loves.
+You love everything about bath bombs - the remarkable fizz, the colourful water, the post-soak-silkiness of your skin - but you don't like paying a fortune for them?
+Good news: natural bath bombs are one of the best bath and beauty products to make at home because (the way we're gonna do it, anyway) they're easy, relatively inexpensive, and make a unique bath gift that just about everyone loves.
 All rightee then: today we're going to tackle making your own bath bombs.

 I say 'tackle' because, while many websites would have you believe that bath bombs are child's play, I disagree.
 I struggled for a long time with bath bombs and still do, because I want to put the best possible ingredients in there, but the best ingredients for your skin don't necessarily play nice together in a bath bomb.
 A dilemma indeed - and one that we've solved by going flat with the bomb.
 You don't have to, but for beginners, I highly recommend it - you'll get bath bomb success the very first time, without the discouraging "My bath bomb is too _____" (you fill in the blank: soft, cracked, warty, flattened, puffy, etc. - any or all of which can occur for absolutely no discernible reason.
 Perhaps it's linked to the phases of the moon).